Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 And while we didn’t uncover a clear winner for the great SEO vs. PPC debate, we learned a lot about when each channel works best—and when using both channels is ideal.

 Editor’s note: If you decide to use SEO and PPC in tandem, you’ll need a central place to measure your KPIs for both channels.
-Databox makes it each to pull metrics from Google Analytics, Google Ads, and Bing Ads—along with more than 70 other tools—and display them all on a consolidated, shareable dashboard.
+Databox as marketing reporting software makes it each to pull metrics from Google Analytics, Google Ads, and Bing Ads—along with more than 70 other tools—and display them all on a consolidated, shareable dashboard.

 First, we asked our respondents to pick the channel that generates the most sales for their businesses.
 With 70% of the votes, SEO was the clear winner: